hosseinfani/research_publication_collocation/README.md

 sequential nature precludes parallelization within training examples

 Transformer, a model architecture eschewing (deliberately avoid using; abstain from.) recurrence and instead relying entirely on an attention mechanism

+That is apt because a social structure is made up